Understanding the Stark Law: Examples and FAQ for Facilities

 Reviewed by Aldo Zilli, Esq.
 Senior Manager, B2B Content, IntelyCare

-Every healthcare organization that receives business from physician referrals is affected by the Stark Law.
-As your facility sets up processes for referrals — or reexamines contracts that are already in place — it’s critical to examine how some referrals might put your organization at risk.
-The civil penalties for these violations can be serious and, as a strict liability statute, the law governing physician self-referrals doesn’t require establishing intent.
+Every healthcare organization that receives business from physician referrals is affected by the Stark Law, a federal law that prohibits certain referrals involving financial or familial relationships.
+As your facility sets up processes for referrals — or reexamines contracts that are already in place — it’s critical to examine how these referrals might put your organization at risk.
+The civil penalties for these violations can be serious, and may affect a facility’s standing with CMS and reputation with patients.

 We’ll give a clear overview of what this law is and how it’s applied, and answer your most frequently asked questions about why the law was enacted, what its elements are, and how violations can impact the physicians and facilities involved.